ivanbabko/goodrocket-jekyll/README.md

 - **Ruby**: >2.0 with Bundler >1.10
 - **Node**: >4.2 with NPM >3.10
 - **Jekyll**: >3.3.1
 - **Gulp**: >4.0.
-If you have pre 4.0 version of Gulp already installed, refer to [How to install Gulp 4 before it's officially released](https://demisx.github.io/gulp4/2015/01/15/install-gulp4.html)
+If you have pre 4.0 version of Gulp already installed, refer to [this article](https://demisx.github.io/gulp4/2015/01/15/install-gulp4.html)
 - **GraphicsMagick** will be used by Gulp for resizing images to be served responsively.

 ### Jekyll Plugins Used